Is My Business Liable for My Personal Debt?

 If this is your first bankruptcy, you’ll likely be discharged from your debts after nine months.
 If you’re required to make surplus income payments, however, the process will be extended to 21 months.

-In either case, information about your bankruptcy will remain on your credit report for six years, following the date of your discharge from bankruptcy.
+In either case, information about your bankruptcy will remain on your credit report for six years after the date of your discharge from bankruptcy.

 MULTIPLE BANKRUPTCIES

 If you file for a second bankruptcy, the minimum duration is 24 months.
-In some cases, it can take upward of 36 months to be discharged from your debts.
-Additionally, a second bankruptcy will remain on your credit report for 14 years, following the date of your discharge from bankruptcy.
+In some cases, it can take upwards of 36 months to be discharged from your debts.
+Additionally, a second bankruptcy will remain on your credit report for 14 years after the date of your discharge from bankruptcy.

 DISCUSS YOUR OPTIONS WITH A TRUSTED LICENSED INSOLVENCY TRUSTEE IN OTTAWA TODAY